TRIPURA RAHASYA

 28. He seems to be spontaneously animated when

-discussing matters pertaining to jnana (realisation) and is
+discussing matters pertaining to jnana (realisation)

 never tired of their exposition.